-I have been in business for 10 years now and I am humbled every day by the community that surrounds me.
-I have an amazing tribe - which you are an important part of - and a growing tribe of 1,500 alumni and counting from the Academy of Culinary Nutrition.
+I have been in business for over a decade now and I am humbled every day by the community that surrounds me.
+I have an amazing community - which you are an important part of - and a growing tribe of 2,100 alumni and counting from the Academy of Culinary Nutrition.
 When this magical group puts their mind to something, the results are incredible.
+Case in point?
+This ultra-tasty dairy-free and gluten-free Brazilian-Inspired Stew created by Culinary Nutrition Expert Thais Melissa van Delft of San Paulo, Brazil, which she donated to From Scratch Cooking 2018, the annual e-cookbook for charity created by the Academy of Culinary Nutrition.

-One of the incredible things about the Culinary Nutrition Expert Program is getting to connect with our global tribe and see how traditional dishes can be infused with vibrant, healthy and whole ingredients.
-This Moqueca is no different and was one of the first recipes I dove into from this year's cookbook.
+An incredible aspect of the Culinary Nutrition Expert Program is getting to connect with our students around the world and see how traditional dishes can be infused with vibrant, healthy and whole ingredients.
+This Brazilian Moqueca (basically a stew) is no different and was one of the first recipes I dove into from From Scratch 2018.

 Be sure to give this recipe a try and get your copy of From Scratch now.